 2. RECOMMENDED ACTION

-- 2.1 That the proposed response to the consultation on the Planning White Paper (Appendix 1) be approved. - 2.2 That the proposed response to the consultation on changes to the current planning system (Appendix 2) be approved.
+- 2.1 That you agree the proposed response to the consultation on the Planning White Paper (Appendix 1). - 2.2 That you note the response to the consultation on changes to the current planning system (Appendix 2).